Insider Selling: Atlassian Co. (NASDAQ:TEAM) CEO Sells 8,241 Shares of Stock

 Atlassian Co.
-(NASDAQ:TEAM – Get Free Report) CEO Michael Cannon-Brookes sold 8,241 shares of the stock in a transaction on Friday, October 27th.
-The shares were sold at an average price of $176.99, for a total value of $1,458,574.59.
-Following the sale, the chief executive officer now directly owns 354,363 shares in the company, valued at approximately $62,718,707.37.
-The sale was disclosed in a document filed with the SEC, which is available at this link.
+(NASDAQ:TEAM – Get Free Report) CEO Scott Farquhar sold 8,241 shares of Atlassian stock in a transaction on Monday, October 30th.
+The stock was sold at an average price of $177.38, for a total value of $1,461,788.58.
+Following the sale, the chief executive officer now directly owns 346,122 shares of the company’s stock, valued at $61,395,120.36.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.

 Analyst Upgrades and Downgrades

-TEAM has been the subject of a number of research analyst reports.
-Robert W. Baird raised their target price on Atlassian from $205.00 to $240.00 and gave the stock an “outperform” rating in a research note on Friday, August 4th.
-OTR Global lowered Atlassian to a “positive” rating in a research note on Wednesday, July 12th.
-Barclays raised their target price on Atlassian from $165.00 to $195.00 and gave the stock an “equal weight” rating in a research note on Friday, August 4th.
-StockNews.com started coverage on Atlassian in a research note on Thursday, October 5th.
-They issued a “buy” rating for the company.
-Finally, Morgan Stanley reissued an “overweight” rating and issued a $185.00 price objective on shares of Atlassian in a report on Friday, August 4th.
-Eight investment analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company has an average rating of “Moderate Buy” and a consensus price target of $201.29.
+TEAM has been the topic of a number of research reports.
+Mizuho restated a “buy” rating and issued a $240.00 price target on shares of Atlassian in a report on Tuesday, September 19th.
+Truist Financial upped their target price on Atlassian from $150.00 to $200.00 and gave the stock a “hold” rating in a report on Friday, August 4th.
+Oppenheimer upped their target price on Atlassian from $200.00 to $235.00 and gave the stock an “outperform” rating in a report on Friday, August 4th.
+BMO Capital Markets upped their target price on Atlassian from $180.00 to $220.00 and gave the stock a “market perform” rating in a report on Friday, August 4th.
+Finally, Wells Fargo & Company upped their target price on Atlassian from $200.00 to $230.00 and gave the stock an “overweight” rating in a report on Friday, August 4th.
+Eight equities research analysts have rated the stock with a hold rating and twelve have given a buy rating to the stock.
+According to MarketBeat, Atlassian presently has a consensus rating of “Moderate Buy” and an average target price of $201.29.

 Check Out Our Latest Report on TEAM